DiegoDerksen/diegoderksen.github.io/_posts/2024-04-22-Nvidia Shield Debloating.md

 adb shell cmd package install-existing [package name]
 ```
 --------------------------------

-I hope this guide helped you to make your (g)old Nvidia Shield faster and better.
+I hope this guide has provided you with the tools and knowledge to revitalize your Nvidia Shield, transforming it into a faster and more efficient device.
+May your entertainment experiences be smoother and more enjoyable than ever before.